ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 ## Geraldine Gómez Millán

-{{< figure src = "/img/team/geraldine-gomez.png" width = "250" alt = "Foto de perfil de Geraldine Gómez Millán" class = "pull-left" caption = "<strong>Geraldine Gómez Millán</br>IBM</br>Epiverse TRACE-LAC</strong>">}}
+{{< figure src = "/img/team/geraldine-gomez.png" width = "250" alt = "Profile picture of Geraldine Gómez Millán" class = "pull-left" caption = "<strong>Geraldine Gómez Millán</br>IBM</br>Epiverse TRACE-LAC</strong>">}}

 My name is Geraldine Gómez Millán, I am from Colombia, I am a Systems Engineer and I am currently pursuing a master's degree in Software Engineering.
 I have participated in several social projects, leading the development of packages and software in R with focus on epidemiology and regional analysis.
 I have done trainings in R and good programming practices.

 I have experience in data analysis, software architecture, development methodologies, security, DevOps, Cloud and artificial intelligence.
 Currently, I lead an information security team and serve as a mentor in the Champions Program.

 I firmly believe that knowledge that is not shared, does not exist.
-Sharing knowledge, building collectively and generating opportunities through learning and democratization of technology are key factors to transform society.
+Sharing knowledge, building collectively and create opportunities through learning and democratization of technology are key factors to transform society.
 I hope to contribute my experience and socio-technical knowledge from an ethical and innovative perspective, as well as to expand and learn about other ways of thinking and approaches to problem solving.

 ## Luis D. Verde Arregoitia